ATL SkyTrain: Layout and operation

 The system opened on December 8, 2009, to connect the airport's domestic terminal with the newly opened rental car center and Gateway Center of the Georgia International Convention Center.
 Unlike The Plane Train, which is underground inside the secure zone of the airport, the ATL SkyTrain is located outside the airport's secure zone and is elevated, crossing I-85.
-The ride between the terminal and the rental car center takes 5 minutes, a two and a half minute wait at each station.
+The ride between the terminal and the rental car center takes 5 minutes, with trains running at 3 minute intervals during peak times.
 The station at the terminal is located on the west end of the Domestic Terminal, adjacent to MARTA's Airport station.

-The system's announcements are voiced by professional voice talent Sharon Feingold, who is also the voice behind the Incline Railway at Lookout Mountain in Chattanooga, Tennessee, and since March 2012, the voice behind The Plane Train.
+The system's announcements are voiced by professional voice talent Sharon Feingold, who is also the voice behind the Incline Railway at Lookout Mountain in Chattanooga, Tennessee, and from March 2012-December 2024, the voice behind The Plane Train.

 In 2020, the airport authority opened a new remote parking garage (ATL West) adjacent to the GICC Gateway stop, connected by an elevated walkway.